Internet pornography: Before the World Wide Web

 Pornography is regarded by some as one of the driving forces behind the expansion of the World Wide Web, like camcorders, VCRs and cable television before it.
-Pornographic images had been transmitted over the internet as ASCII porn but to send images over network needed computers with graphics capability and also higher network bandwidth.
-This was possible in the late 1980s and early 1990s through the use of anonymous FTP servers and through the Gopher protocol.
-At this time the internet had widespread ever since the late 1970s.
-One of the early Gopher/FTP sites was at Tudelft and was called the Digital Archive on the 17th Floor, This small image archive contained some low quality scanned pornographic images that were initially available to anyone anonymously, but the site soon became restricted to Netherlands only access, Pornographic videos started appearing on FTP and Gopher servers as well.
+Prior to the development of the World Wide Web, pornographic images had been transmitted over the Internet as ASCII porn.
+To send images over network required computers with graphics capabilities and higher network bandwidth.
+In the late 1980s and early 1990s this was possible through the use of anonymous FTP servers and the Gopher protocol, an early content delivery protocol that was later displaced by HTTP.
+One of the early Gopher/FTP sites to compile pornography was the Digital Archive on the 17th Floor at TU Delft.
+This small image archive contained some low quality scanned pornographic images that were initially available to anyone anonymously.
+The site soon became restricted to Netherlands only access after traffic grew to over 10,000 users around the world, who were obtaining approximately 30,000 images a day.